Today’s Housing Market Is Not Headed for a Crash

 Today, things are different, and homebuyers face much higher standards from mortgage companies.
 The graph below uses data from the Mortgage Bankers Association (MBA) to help illustrate this point.
 In this index, the higher the number, the easier it is to get a mortgage.
 The lower the number, the harder it is.

-Verify your mortgage eligibility (Nov 22nd, 2024)This graph also shows just how different things are today compared to the spike in credit availability leading up to the crash.
+Verify your mortgage eligibility (Dec 27th, 2024)This graph also shows just how different things are today compared to the spike in credit availability leading up to the crash.
 By enacting tighter lending standards, financial institutions have helped prevent a situation from happening today that could lead to a wave of foreclosures like we saw in 2008.

 Foreclosure Volume Has Declined a Lot Since the Crash